algorithmica-org/algorithmica/content/english/hpc/simd/vectorization.md

 }
 ```

 The naive approach is not so straightforward to vectorize, because the state of the loop (sum $s$ on the current prefix) depends on the previous iteration.
 The way to overcome this is to split a single scalar accumulator $s$ into 8 separate ones, so that $s_i$ would contain the sum of every 8th element of the original array, shifted by $i$:

 $$
 s_i = \sum_{j=0}^{n / 8} a_{8 \cdot j + i }
 $$

-If we store these 8 accumulators in a single 256-bit vector, we can update them all at once by adding consecutive 8-elements segments of the array:
+If we store these 8 accumulators in a single 256-bit vector, we can update them all at once by adding consecutive 8-element segments of the array.
+Armed with [the GCC vector extension](../x86-simd) syntax, this is straightforward:

 ```c++
 int sum_simd(v8si *a, int n) {